maaolawuyi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-The script Delete the file betty
+The script Delete the directory my_first_directory